JudeSahabandu/kickstarter-analysis/README.md

 The required analysis was straightforward.
 The ability to analyze requirement A (Outcomes Based On Launch Dates) through a pivot table was time saving.
 But, when considering requirement B (Outcomes Based on Goals) using the `COUNTIFS` function and the associated formatting was time consuming.

 The key lesson learnt through structuring the data table for the outcomes based on goals chart was to use the correct inputs to ensure you can duplicate the data without having to format each individual cell formula.
-Placing the $ sign at the appropriate position within the formula helped to reduce rewriting most of formula when copying to other cells
+Placing the $ sign at the appropriate position within the formula helped to reduce rewriting most of formula when copying to other cells.

 Using: `COUNTIFS(Kickstarter!$D:$D,">=1000",Kickstarter!$D:$D,"<=4999.99",Kickstarter!$H:$H,"successful",Kickstarter!$T:$T,"plays")`